mrmcc3/vibing-dev/blog/why-apex.md

+---
+{
+  title: "Why Apex?",
+  description: "The case for a global information archive", }
+---

 The software we create manipulates data to solve problems.
 Yet data is too broad a term - an opaque sequence of ones and zeros.
 Saying our software deals with data is really saying very little.
 So what more can we say?